WillHCode/SIGMAP/README.md

 # SIGMAP

-A modern, modular WebGPU-based visualization framework for 2D/3D rendering and compute-powered data representations.
+The goal is to build a modern, modular WebGPU-based visualization framework for 2D/3D rendering and compute-powered data representations.
 SIGMAP provides a core library and framework-specific adapters (React, Vue, Angular), as well as a zero-dependency standalone build for pure TypeScript usage.

 ---